AFRINIC-Labs/managed-dnssec/03-swarm/testing/README.md

 Now, we have new RRSIG with `20190926000000` as expiration.
 But the serial still the same: `2019090801`.
 From [PowerDNS soa-edit metadata](https://doc.powerdns.com/authoritative/dnssec/operational.html#soa-edit-ensure-signature-freshness-on-slaves):

-> With PowerDNS in Live-signing mode, the SOA serial is not increased by default when the RRSIG dates are rolled."
+> With PowerDNS in Live-signing mode, the SOA serial is not increased by default when the RRSIG dates are rolled.

 Thus the member DNS server will not update the zone with new RRSIGs.
 The PowerDNS solution is to set the `SOA-EDIT` metadata for DNSSEC signed zones.
 Currently, `SOA-EDIT` is empty.